-Note 11-Note payable
+Note 13-Note payable

 In December 2018, the Center obtained a note payable from a financial institution.
-The note provides for interest at 3.50% and requires 59 consecutive monthly installments of principal and interest beginning January 2019 with a final payment equal to unpaid principal and interest in December 2023.
+The note provided for interest at 3.50% and required 59 consecutive monthly installments of principal and interest beginning January 2019 with a final payment equal to unpaid principal and interest in December 2023.
+In March 2020, the Center entered into an amendment to the note payable.
+The amended note provides for interest at 3.50% and provides for 12 consecutive payments of accrued interest starting in March 2020 followed by 32 consecutive monthly installments of principal and interest beginning in March 2021.
+A final payment equal to unpaid principal and interest is due in December 2023.
 The note contains certain financial covenants.
-Management believes the Center was in compliance with these covenants at June 30, 2019.
-This note was used to pay off a prior note payable, which would have matured January 23, 2020.
-There is no remaining balance on that note payable.
-Total interest expense for the years ended June 30, 2019 and 2018 was \$31,981 and \$45,712, respectively.
+Management believes the Center was in compliance with these covenants at June 30, 2020.
+Total interest expense for the years ended June 30, 2020 and 2019 was \$28,233 and \$31,981, respectively.
 The note is secured by a negative pledge agreement.